 University Center, completed in 1995, contains the commodious University Center and its study rooms, computer lab, and dining area in the north section.
-The central section has offices for the Vice President for Finance and Administration, Registrar,

-Human Resources, Financial Aid and Veterans Affairs, University Business Services, University Financial Services, art and dance studios, and faculty offices.
-The south section houses the South Georgia Consortium; Internal Auditors; Office of Academic Student Instructional Support; the Department of Sociology, Anthropology, and Criminal Justice; the Credit Union.
+The central section has offices for the Vice President for Finance and Administration, Registrar, Human Resources, Financial Aid and Veterans Affairs, University Business Services, University Financial Services, art and dance studios, and faculty offices.
+The south section houses the South Georgia Consortium; Internal Auditors; Office of Academic Student Instructional Support; the Department of Sociology, Anthropology, and Criminal Justice; and art and interior design studios.